Pierino Gelmini: Biography

-Despite such personal troubles, Comunità Incontro successfully expanded into a veritable network of services dedicated to the addicted and their varieties of social problems.
+Despite such personal troubles, Comunità Incontro successfully expanded into a veritable network of services dedicated to the addicted and their various social problems.
 At the beginning of the 1990s, Gelmini volunteered to be injected with an experimental AIDS vaccine in a study dedicated to finding an approach to dealing with HIV.

 A highly visible social figure towards the end of the 1980s, Gelmini produced written works in the 1990s which described both Centro Incontros therapeutic approach and his own experiences.
 Some writing was translated into Slovenian and French; a 1993 English translation, A Plan for Life Community Encounter: Origins, History, Growth, was printed in the United Kingdom by St. Paul's Press.
 In Italy, Gelmini's work became a subject of various domestic writers.

-Having established its first foreign center in 1987, the Comunità Incontro organization had grown to encompass more than two hundred chapters around the world by the late 2000s, including a number outside Italy and as far away as South America and Asia.
+Having established its first foreign centre in 1987, the Comunità Incontro organization had grown to encompass more than two hundred chapters around the world by the late 2000s, including a number outside Italy and as far away as South America and Asia.
 Prime Minister Silvio Berlusconi presented a speech on the occasion of Gelmini's birthday in January 2005.
 (Berlusconi donated a gift of € 5 million to Comunità Incontro chapters in Thailand following the 2004 Indian Ocean earthquake and tsunami disaster.)
 The politician Maurizio Gasparri characterized him as "one of the few heroes of our time."
 Mass media reports worldwide have described Gelmini as politically well-connected.

 Two years before, Gelmine had been reduced to the lay state after the charges of minor sexual abuse.